 Not exactly the ringing endorsement that a young girl is looking for and I’d be the first to admit that my fragile teen ego took a direct hit too many times to count.

 Of course, back then, self-love wasn’t really a thing.
 And its importance hadn’t filtered through the old country’s very conservative society – the society I grew up in.

 Anyway, fast forward 15 years and I now know the truth: that true love begins from self-love and that Valentine’s Day is a time when you can fully celebrate that.

 in other words, this isn’t just a post to give you a list of things that will teach you how to enjoy Valentine’s Day when you’re single.

-I honestly really believe that everyone needs to date themselves even when you’re all loved up and have been married for 25 years or something.
+I honestly really believe that all of us need to take ourselves out on a date even when we’ve been married for 25 years.

 You need to celebrate, not just your love for your partner, but also for yourself.

 It’s a good thing to do and so important that I’m so tempted to call it a requirement.